victorcaquilpan/Tutorial-DPC-AIML/README.md

 * Option of running in multiple GPUs
 * Max. default storage of 1TB (you can ask to get more temporal storage)
 * Internet connection (great for recording the logs in real time - try [Wandb](https://wandb.ai/) 😀)
-* You can execute either Python or R scripts
+* You can execute either Python or R scripts (or anything actually)

 ### Steps

 You need an @aiml.team account for accesing to DPC.
 For this, you need to be a student or member of AIML and you need to get an @aiml.team account.
-Ask me how you can get one account.
+Ask me how you can get one account (private info).

 Once, you get your @aiml.team account, you can access to the main DPC documentation here: https://help.cluster.aiml.team/.
 You need to follow all the steps of the **Preparation** section described there, before using DPC.
 After that, we will be running a basic experiment available in this repository.
 For that, you can clone it typing: